Heba13/WebSdetunicorn-/README.md

 - ## Test Reporting
   Test reports are generated automatically after running "testNG" file.
   You can find the HTML report in the "reports" directory.
-  Open OrangeHR-Report.html in a web browser to view the test report.
+  Open shop.html in a web browser to view the test report.

 - ## Media
-- orangeHr Report - video.mp4 in path "reports" attached for tests record
+-  Record-shop.mp4 in path "reports" attached for tests record